toolzakinbo/startup/notes.md

 - store credentials in dbConfig file
 - import dbConfig.json into the index.js or database.js file
 - You can create different collections in your database

+-Authorization Services:
+- authenticate a user by asking for information such as an email address and password.
+-